Convex-Dev/design/cad/008_compiler/README.md

 - If the Input is a CVM Op, it is returned directly as the Output
 - If the Input is an empty data structure, the Output is a Constant Op for the data structure
 - If the Input is a List:
-  - Lists starting with Special Symbols denoting CVM Ops (e.g. `do`, `def`) are compiled as the appropriate Op, with remaining list elements handled according to the special op definition
+  - Lists starting with Special Symbols denoting CVM Ops (e.g. `do`, `def`) are compiled down to the corresponding Op, with remaining list elements handled according to the special op definition
-  - List starting with Special Symbol relating to quoting (e.g. `quote`, `unquote`) are handled according to quoting semantics
+  - Lists starting with Special Symbols that are quoting-related (e.g. `quote`, `unquote`) are handled according to quoting semantics
   - Otherwise, the Output is an Invoke Op, invoking the compiled first element as a function, with the remaining elements compiled as arguments
 - If the Input is a Vector, the Output is the result of compiling `(vector arg1 arg2 ... argN)` where the `argX` values are the Output from compiling each element of the Vector in order
 - If the Input is a Map, the Output is the result of compiling `(hash-map k1 v1 k2 v2 ... kN vN)` where the keys and values are the Output from compiling each key and value of the Map in order